Arronte18/Java-Practice/README.md

 Here is a repository containing some of my java coding projects.
 These projects where created to keep my java skills sharp.

-In this repositiory you can find many Leet Code problems, Udemy projects, and Youtube tutorials in Java.
+In this repositiory you can find many Leet Code problems, Udemy projects, and Youtube tutorials.